|How compiled||Various sources|

 reduce the risk of misusing data

-This report aims to provide users of the environmental taxes statistics with information on the usability and fitness for purpose of these estimates.
+This report provides users of the environmental taxes statistics with information on the quality and appropriate use of these estimates.

-The UN System of Environmental Economic Accounts (SEEA), together with the UN System of National Accounts (SNA) and the European System of Accounts (ESA), provide a framework for producing internationally comparable statistics on the environment and its relationship with the economy.
-The Office for National Statistics (ONS) are responsible for reporting annually on this basis to Eurostat.
+The UN System of Environmental Economic Accounts (SEEA), together with the UN System of National Accounts (SNA) and the European System of Accounts (ESA), provides a framework for producing internationally comparable statistics on the environment and its relationship with the economy.

 Environmental taxation is captured within this international framework.
 Environmental taxes (and other economic instruments such as charges or subsidies) for pollution control and natural resource management are an increasingly important part of public policy.

-A range of statistics is published in the UK Environmental Accounts on environmental taxation:
+A range of statistics are published in the UK Environmental Accounts on environmental taxation:

 total environmental tax revenue